callum-savage/waterbom/README.md

     -   [ ] Limit query scope to useful fields
     -   [ ] Make get_timeseries_values use get_bom_data
     -   [ ] Combine md_return_fields with returnfields to simplify interface
+    -   [ ] Cache results, with a daily (?) expiration + the ability to turn off this behaviour
 -   [ ] Error checking
     -   [ ] Unify type conversions into a single function
     -   [ ] Consolidate error checks into a single function